Sleep is your superpower!

 Getting enough sleep is important for keeping our bodies and minds healthy.
-This is really important for teenagers.
-Sleep is a really important part of all the changes taking place in the body and the especailly the amazing teenage brain…
+This is crucial for adolescents.
+Sleep is a really important part of all the changes taking place in the body and,especailly, the amazing teenage brain…

 Most of us don’t get enough sleep…